All Canvas customers can use New Quizzes. If you don't have access to New Quizzes—

 Canvas and New Quizzes are separate applications and do not share a common database.
 They communicate using the LTI standard, which is focused on providing information about the user and the context from which they launch the tool.
 Other information, like question banks or grade book preferences, are not supported.

-Question and Test Interoperability (QTI) specification is a standard format for assessments.
-The growing use of this standard has brought great mobility to assessment content, but the standard itself is quite loosely defined.
+Question and Test Interoperability (QTI) specification is a standard format for quizzes.
+The growing use of this standard has brought great mobility to quiz content, but the standard itself is quite loosely defined.
 This means that individual vendors end up with inconsistent implementations of the format.
 Working with QTI packages from some vendors can be very challenging due to the loose standard.

 APIs are coming in the future and will be announced in the Change Log when available.